 “Delicate yet dynamic,” Erika assured her.
 “We used flowers and berries and even items like these little white tickets everyone had but no one seemed to be using.”
 She pulled a paper snowflake off a nearby branch.
 “Recycling is important, you know.
 And using non-flowers in arrangements makes flowers look even better.”

 Brock nodded, trying to his best to feign enthusiasm.
-He wasn’t sure how much time they had to chat, and given their experience with Erika, she could likely go on all day about her tree-decorating escapades.
+He wasn’t sure how much time they had to chat, and given what he recalled about their experience with Erika, she could likely go on all day about her tree-decorating escapades.

 Even so, this could be a perfect opportunity to compare notes with someone from home, he thought.
 Hopefully someone without amnesia.
 He and Misty met eyes and nodded at each other, their minds in sync.